Can Solar Panels be Damaged By Hail?

 Can My Solar Panel Get Damaged by Hailstones?

-Yes, solar panels could get damaged by hailstones, especially if their sizes are greater than 2 inches.
+Yes, solar panels could get damaged by hailstones, especially if their sizes are greater than 2 inches or if they are very small PV cells just like those found in solar LED lamp posts.
 However, solar panels are designed and tested to endure severe hailstorms and other weather conditions that will not allow solar panels to break easily.
+This post has more information about whether solar panels are waterproof or not.

 The greatest proof of that is the NREL solar power plant, therefore, it is highly improbable that your solar panel with be damaged in a hailstorm.
 In any case, in the unlikely event that you wake up in the morning and one solar panel’s glass is broken, don’t worry, your home insurance will cover that.